A stack of 4 core skills are key to success as a freelance writer. Mastering them unlocks huge opportunities.

 Over the course of my pro career I’ve seen the writing industries transformed by technology.
 The internet is full of words.
 They all have to be written by somebody.
 And when I have a lot of deadlines, it sometimes feels like I’m writing them all!
 Businesses all over the world have a huge hunger for words, which has created whole new areas of work for writers.
 Right now I have clients in Bangalore, Idaho, Paris, Cornwall, Singapore and Shenzen.
 And this is a quiet month!

-The gig economy, and freelance sites like Fiverr, have opened up a global marketplace for writing services.
-At the time of writing I am in the top 5 “Pro Writers” on Fiverr, and in the top one or two percent of writers by hourly earnings.
+The gig economy, and freelance sites like Upwork and Fiverr, have opened up a global marketplace for writing services.
+At the time of writing I am in the top 5 “Pro Writers” on Fiverr, and in the top one or two percent of writers by hourly earnings on Upwork.
 The clients I have worked with via sites like Fiverr include Blue Chip corporations, tiny mom & pop businesses, famed entrepreneurs and hard working YouTube celebrities.
-The task of finding new clients, once a major problem for creative freelancers, is made easy by Fiverr.

 The recent Payoneer report into freelance earnings recorded an average income of $19 per hour for writers.
 But that average disguises a gulf in earnings between two very different groups of writers.